RPing/mini-chatroom/README.md

 tell <USERNAME> <MESSAGE>
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;Server will send an error message back to the sender if either the sender's name or the
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Server will send an error message back to the sender if either the sender's name or the receiver's name is anonymous.</p>
-&nbsp;&nbsp;&nbsp;&nbsp;receiver's name is anonymous.

 &nbsp;&nbsp;&nbsp;&nbsp;If the sender's name is anonymous